-HSHS St. Vincent Hospital will partner with the community wide action planning teams to develop, implement, monitor and evaluate both new and ongoing initiatives that address the identified priority community health needs.
+HSHS St. Mary's Hospital Medical Centerwill partner with the community wide action planning teams to develop, implement, monitor and evaluate both new and ongoing initiatives that address the identified priority community health needs.
 The implementation strategies and interventions will include, but are not limited to, the following initiatives categories.

-- 1. Oral Health -HSHS St. Vincent Hospital is involved in the implementation and/or continuation of the following efforts to improve access to care. - a.
-Lead the activities of the community Oral Health Task Force, which has its own three year plan with goals and outcome measures (work plan will be attached to this report upon completion). - b.
+- 1. Oral Health -HSHS St. Mary's Hospital Medical Centeris involved in the implementation and/or continuation of the following efforts to improve access to care. - a.
+Lead the activities of the community Oral Health Task Force, which has its own three year plan with goals and outcome measures - b.
 Support Public Health's efforts to retain fluoridation in public health water supplies via testimony when requested - 2.
-Mental Health, AODA, Physical Activity and Nutrition -St Vincent Hospital is engaged in the development, implementation and/or continuation of the following efforts to improve services.

-- a.
-Support the activities of the community action planning teams, which have their own three year plan with goals and outcome measures (work plans will be attached to this report upon completion). - b.
-Work with Public Health and our community partners to identify and implement at least one new evidence-based community program that addresses one of the identified health priorities. - 3.
-Identify and implement programs to provide appropriate care to poor and needy. - a.
-Develop strategies to reduce ED visits for dental conditions - b.
-Develop strategies to reduce ED visits by Medicaid patients and provide them with care in settings appropriate to their needs. - c.
-Provide assistance to community members to enroll in insurance products through the market place or to enroll in BadgerCare, as appropriate for their situation
+Mental Health, AODA, Physical Activity and Nutrition -St Mary's Hospital Medical Center is engaged in the development, implementation and/or continuation of the following efforts to improve services. - a.
+Support the activities of the community action planning teams, which have their own three year plan with goals and outcome measures - b.
+Work with Public Health and our community partners to identify and implement at least one new evidence based social program that addresses one of the identified health priorities.